-- Proof of Stake (POS) was first created as a different option when compared to Proof of Work (POW).
+- Proof of Stake (POS) was first created as a different option compared to Proof of Work (POW).
 The PoW is the original and proven consensus algorithm in the world of Blockchain technology.
-In this manner, PoW is used to confirm transactions which ultimately adds new blocks to the chain.
+In this manner, PoW is used to confirm transactions, which ultimately adds new blocks to the chain.

-- Proof of Work (POW) actually requires a tremendous amount of power and energy.
+- Proof of Work (POW) requires a tremendous amount of power and energy.
 In contrast, the idea of Proof of Stake (PoS) provides “mining power” based on the percentage of coins that are possessed by that person.

 - For people to understand the idea of Proof of Stake, it is crucial to know how this concept works when compared to Proof of Work.
 When someone initiates a transaction on the system, the data is fitted into a block.
 After this, the information is duplicated throughout various nodes and computers connected to the network.

 In this manner, nodes act as an administrative body.
 They are the closest thing to controllers when it comes to the blockchain itself.
 For a block to get added to the blockchain, the block has to be verified.
 In PoW, the mining nodes will solve a computation puzzle, which is called the nonce.
 When a miner completes the problem, they are rewarded with Bitcoins.
 Before the reward can be given out, it needs to be verified.
 That is where the other nodes play a role.
 This is where the idea of Proof of Work came from.
 The network has been designed in such a way that all transactions are tracked and verified.